zullicm/phase-3-ruby-oo-self-count-sentences-lab/README.md

 3. A few things to keep in mind:

 * It's difficult to count discreet units of characters in a string.
 An array, however, is a different stories.
 Arrays have a great `.count` method.
 How can you `.split` your string into it's component sentences?
-* Make sure you take into account that a period, a comma, a question mark or an exclaimation point can end a sentence.
+* Make sure you take into account that a period, a comma, a question mark or an exclamation point can end a sentence.